Skip to the content.

 Abstract

-Using interwar German agriculture as a case, this paper explores the political cost of debt deflation which we characterize with farmers' leverage ratios.
-Primary deficits drove their increase during 1924-1928, but deflation pushed them to unsustainable levels during 1929-1932.
+Using interwar German agriculture as a case, this paper explores the political costs of debt deflation, which we characterize with farmers' leverage ratios.
+Primary deficits drove their increase from 1924 to 1928, but deflation pushed them to unsustainable levels between 1929 and 1932.
 We construct corresponding exogenous county-level exposure measures and show their effect on economic distress as well as political radicalization.
-Our results suggest that debt deflation increased the Nazi party's rural vote share by over 8 percentage points relative to a counterfactual baseline scenario and was thus a necessary condition for its rural dominance and ascension to parliamentary power.
+Our results suggest that debt deflation increased the Nazi party's rural vote share by 8 percentage points relative to a counterfactual baseline scenario and was thus a necessary condition for its rural dominance and ascension to parliamentary power.

 Abstract